 Vinyl composition tiles are also known as Vinyl Composite Tiles (VCT) and they are commonly used in both kitchens and bathrooms.
 The advantage to this type of tiling is that it is significantly cheaper than other types of tiling while still being durable and hardwearing.
 However, the disadvantage of these tiles is that they can be hazardous in the following ways:

 Persistent Bio-accumulative Toxins

-They are commonly known by the acronym PBT and although they are not harmful in small doses, they accumulate over time to build up harmful effects.
+They are commonly known by the acronym PBT and although they are not harmful in small doses, they accumulate over time to build up to harmful effects.
 Vinyl composition tiles contain these chemicals.
-These toxins are associated with negative effects on the nervous system, reproduction and development, as well as cancer.
+These toxins are associated with negative effects on the nervous system, reproduction, and development, as well as cancer.

 Volatile Organic Compound